 Using a flat blade screwdriver, remove the plastic lug to reveal a hole.
 Turn the disk using the 32mm Hub Socket until the hole (that you removed the plastic plug from) is aligned with the first adjustment point.

-Behind the disk, it looks like this (passenger side.
-Drivers side will be upside down to this) :-

-There are two adjustment points.
+Behind the disk, it looks like this (Left side.
+Right side will be upside down to this):- There are two adjustment points.
 One is the 4mm Hex bolt(Allen Key) (circled Yellow).
-The other is the ratchet (hidden at the bottom, circled in Red)

-Rotate the disk again until the hole is in line with the ratchet adjuster (Red) (The direction of rotation must always be forward).
-Using the flat blade screwdriver through the hole, tighten the ratchet until it is tight.

-Then take your torque wrench and 32mm socket and set it for between 40 and 90Nm.
+The other is the ratchet (hidden at the bottom, circled in Red) Rotate the disk again until the hole is in line with the ratchet adjuster (Red) (The direction of rotation must always be forward).
+Using the flat blade screwdriver through the hole, tighten the ratchet until it is tight. (move in the direction AWAY from the EPB spring to release and Towards to tighten up) Then take your torque wrench and 32mm socket and set it for between 40 and 90Nm.

-Place it on the hub nut and if the disk

-turns, you need to add one click at a time to the ratchet with the screwdriver until the required torque is reached (I set my torque to 60Nm for this exercise).
+Place it on the hub nut and if the disk turns, you need to add one click at a time to the ratchet with the screwdriver until the required torque is reached (I set my torque to 60Nm for this exercise).
 When the Torque is reached, then you need to release the ratchet by exactly 8 clicks back.